-A Strawberry Banana Bread Recipe that is so easy to make, super moist, and always delicious!
-Banana bread is the best way to use up overripe bananas!
+A Strawberry Banana Bread Recipe that’s so easy to make, moist, and delicious!
+Plus, get my tips to getting the center to set perfectly.

 I eat a banana for breakfast every morning.
 Every Sunday I pick out 5 beautiful bananas at the grocery store.
 One for each day, of course.